 DIS: Sgt H Davis 80.

-This is Owen in an FBI memo of 20 May 1964, supplied to the Warren Commission on 5 June 1964, but never published by the Commission.
+This is Owens in an FBI memo of 20 May 1964, supplied to the Warren Commission on 5 June 1964 (CE1976) and not followed up by the Commission in its published findings.

 According to Sergeant OWENS, Officer TIPPIT had gone home to eat lunch, which was a normal and approved procedure, at about noontime.